ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-ietf-masque-connect-udp-listen.md

 Note that if the compression response (COMPRESSION_ASSIGN OR COMPRESSION_CLOSE) cannot be immediately sent due to flow or congestion control, an upper limit on how many compression responses the endpoint is willing to buffer SHOULD be set to prevent DDOS-ing.
-The proxy MAY consider closing the connection if such conditions occur.
+The proxy MAY close the connection if such conditions occur.

 # IANA Considerations